ArjunChauhan0910/DeepRivWidth/README.md

 # DeepRivWidth
-Deep Learning based Semantic Segmentation approach for River Width Measurement in SAR Images
+Deep Learning based Semantic Segmentation approach for River Identification and Width Measurement in SAR Images of Coastal Karnataka

 # Abstract

 The manuscipt is currently under peer-review.
-The dataset description and download instruction will be updated soon.
+The methodology and the results will be updated soon!

 # Download